Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Interested in learning more about a dog's response to stress?
-I was given as a gift for my birthday a great book by Robert M. Salposky which was on my wish list for quite some time.
+I was given a great book by Robert M. Salposky as a gift for my birthday, which was on my wishlist for quite some time.
 It is titled Why Zebras Don't Get Ulcers.
-While this book talks about stress in humans, and in part in animals, I often was caught pondering about the effects of stress on dogs.
+While this book mostly talked about stress in humans, it mentioned a bit about stress in animals.
+I often pondered about the effects of stress on dogs.

 The body of dogs and other animals, including humans, is programmed to keep things in balance.
-In order to thrive, we need to have a certain level of oxygen in our bodies, a certain level of acidity, an ideal body temperature and so forth.
+In order to thrive, we need to have a certain level of oxygen in our bodies, a certain level of acidity, an ideal body temperature, and so forth.
 When everything is balanced and in normal working order, it's called "homeostasis."
-According to Salposky, a stressor is anything that sends the body out of its homeostatic balance and stress is the body's effort of restoring things back to normal.
+According to Salposky, a stressor is anything that sends the body out of its homeostatic balance.
+Stress is the body's effort of restoring things back to normal.

 What happens when dogs are stressed?
 You'll see the effects of the fight or flight response along with many other changes caused by the sympathetic nervous system which releases adrenaline.

 Sexual drive is tossed out of the window.